MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 17. Select **Save changes** to apply the role.
 When the **Admin roles updated** message is displayed, close Allan’s profile pane and leave the client open at the Microsoft 365 admin center.

-You have now successfully assigned the Teams service admin role to Joni Sherman and the Teams communications support engineer to Allan Deyoung.
+You have now successfully assigned the Teams Administrator role to Joni Sherman and the Teams communications support engineer to Allan Deyoung.
 Proceed to the next task.

 #### **Task 2 – Check license assignment of your users**